Foldable and Traversable

 [Just 0,Just 1,Nothing,Just 1]

-But what if 0s in the list really are indicative of disaster so that we should bail rather than proceeding?
+But what if 0s in the list really are indicative of disaster such that we should bail rather than proceeding?
 The traverse function of the Traversable type-class gives us this kind of “all or nothing” capability:

 > traverse (safeMod 3) [1,2,0,2]